TiToMoskito/ElvUIUpdater/README.md

 # ElvUI Updater

-A simple windows service to check and update ElvUI automatically every X minutes.
+A simple windows program to check and update ElvUI automatically every X minutes.

 (Only World of Warcraft Classic at the moment!)